SaGiancani/medical-concepts-embeddings/README.md

 ## Installation

 Download this repo writing this line on your terminal:

 `git clone https://github.com/SaGiancani/medical-concepts-embeddings`

 Then create the environment med_concept_emb_env, activate and install requirements running the `setup.sh` bash script, with the following lines:

 `cd medical-concepts-embeddings/

 chmod u+x setup.sh

 source setup.sh`

-The scripts are coded on [gensim library](https://radimrehurek.com/gensim/) -installed with the previous lines-, that requires language models in proper formats: .txt, .bin .
+The scripts are coded on [gensim library](https://radimrehurek.com/gensim/) -already installed with the previous lines-, that requires language models in proper formats: .txt, .bin .

 Download and move language models for processing in the proper subfolders, descripted before.